input-output-hk/TreasuryCoin/README.md

 Treasury coin is an experimental implementation of the perspective treasury system described in [A Treasury System for Cryptocurrencies: Enabling Better Collaborative Intelligence](https://eprint.iacr.org/2018/435.pdf)

+A presentation with a demo of how to launch a testnet is available at [TreasuryCoin presentation](https://www.youtube.com/watch?v=OIaOe52A4A8)

 Scorex
 -------------------
 This repository is a fork of the Scorex platform upon which the treausury system was